 Eating foods that have a low score on the glycaemic index can keep blood sugar levels steady and can even help your body metabolise fat more efficiently.
 Nutritionist Jo Lewin explains how the diet works...

 The glycaemic index (GI) was originally designed for people with diabetes to help keep their blood sugar levels under control.
-It is also a useful tool for non-diabetics in planning healthy meals and choosing foods.
+But whether you are diabetic or not the GI is a useful tool for all of us when we are planning healthy meals and making food choices.

 How does it work?

 The GI is a measure of the rate at which our bodies break down the carbs in our food to energy, in the form of glucose.
 The speed at which this digestion occurs, and the amount it raises glucose levels in the blood is measured by a score on the GI scale.
 Glucose, is the reference point for all other foods and carries a score of 100.
 Foods with low GI ratings such as lentils, beans, wholegrains, nuts and seeds release their energy more slowly and help prevent sugar highs.

 What makes a food low rather than high GI depends on the proportion of a type of starch, amylose, to another, amylopectin.
 Foods with a greater proportion of amylose such as lentils have lower GIs than those with more amylopectin, like potatoes, which have a high GI.